Cherry Hinton: Cycle and footpaths

 Three non-road paths can be used to avoid motor traffic for part of these journeys.
 Daws Lane is a track leading from Sidney Farm Road to Snakey Path at a small bridge over Cherry Hinton Brook.
-The path heads west beside the brook until it reaches Burnside, which leads to Mill Road.
+Snakey path heads west beside the brook until it reaches Burnside, which leads to Mill Road, and the path then continues on to the Sainsbury's site.
 Raised about 3' (1m) above water level the path is frequently used by cyclists and walkers.
-On the north side of the brook flooded chalk pits are visible.
+On the north side of the Brook two of the flooded chalk pits are clearly visible.

 Another path, known as "The Tins", runs on the north side of the flooded chalk pits.
 It starts in Railway Street, cutting across Orchard Estate (where few houses still have the corrugated iron fences that give this path its name).
-Passing in front of the Holiday Inn and Norman Way it then passes over the railway on a footbridge and beside the Territorial Army centre.
-It meets Burnside somewhat closer to Mill Road than Snakey path, at the White Bridge.
+Passing in front of David Lloyd, the Holiday Inn and Norman Way it then passes over the railway on an old iron footbridge, which may be replaced with a new one under cycle path proposals by the city council.
+On the right it passes the Territorial Army centre and then meets Burnside somewhat closer to Mill Road than Snakey path, at the White Bridge.

+Another path runs from the East end of Railway Street, East alongside the railway line to the North side of the Yarrow Road level crossing, which continues on the other side of the crossing beside Tesco's car park and on towards Fulbourn, where it joins the remnant of Fulbourn Old Drift.
+However, some travellers may prefer one of the side roads such as Fulbourn Old Drift (West) because this path tends to get overgrown and muddy.

+There are also link-paths, connecting the east end of the Colville Estate at Primrose Way to the Teasel Estate at Lucerne Close, enabling pedestrian and cycle access from the High Street directly East (while that cars have to go around the village edge).
+Another path links the junction of Daws Lane and Snakey Path (mentioned above) to Cherry Hinton Hall and onwards to Walpole Road, which has on-road cycle paths.

-There is also cycle path provision on various roads in the area, notably Cherry Hinton Road (linking with Hills Road), Fulbourn Road, Teversham Road, and Airport Way.
+There is also cycle path provision on various roads in the area, notably High Street, Cherry Hinton Road (linking with Hills Road), Fulbourn Road, Teversham Road, and Airport Way.

+A notable exception is Coldham's Lane, which is narrow for most of its length and even pedestrian use is not pleasant because of the high traffic levels.